 What is a Battery Energy Storage System (BESS)?

-A power conversion system (PCS) is the main device that converts power between the DC battery terminals and the AC line voltage and allows for power to flow both ways to charge and discharge the battery.
+A power conversion system (PCS) is the main device that converts the battery's DC power into AC power for the grid, and vice versa.
+This allows for power to flow both ways to charge and discharge the battery.
 The other primary element of a BESS is an energy management system (EMS) to coordinate the control and operation of all components in the system.

 BESS Power and Energy Ratings